Rebuilding plan for ancient Hue palace

 Hue Monuments Conservation Centre in cooperation with Japan’s Waseda University has completed work on a scaled down replica of Hue Citadel's Can Chanh Palace.

-The Can Chanh palace was originally built in 1804 under the reign of King Gia Long before it collapsed during the war in 1947.
-It served as a venue for the King to host important ceremonies and festivities, summon his court and greet foreign dignitaries.
-It was the Forbidden Citadel's largest and most beautiful palace at the time.
-The 1:10 scale replica of the Palace is being exhibited at a showroom behind the Duyet Thi Duong Royal Theatre in Hue Citadel, complimented by further information on the restoration project including file photos, technical drawings, 3D images and documentary films about the work.
+The Can Chanh Palace was originally erected in 1804 during the reign of King Gia Long before it was destroyed during the conflict in 1947.
+It was a significant venue for the King to host key ceremonies, engage with his court, and welcome foreign dignitaries.
+At its peak, it was the largest and most magnificent palace within the Forbidden Citadel.
+The 1:10 scale replica of the Palace is currently displayed in a showroom behind the Duyet Thi Duong Royal Theatre in Hue Citadel.
+This exhibition is supplemented with extensive information about the restoration project, including archival photos, technical drawings, 3D models, and documentary films detailing the restoration process.

-The project is part of a program initiated in 1998 with the aim to preserve the historical and cultural values of the former royal capital city of Hue.
-Japan provided nearly US$10 million to build the wooden replica of the palace.
-As said by Phan Thanh Hai, the Hue Monuments Conservation Centre's director, the project was of great importance to the city, “We wish to restore the entire palace and expect to restore not only an architectural work but also a cultural icon of Hue city”.
+This initiative is part of a program that was launched in 1998, aimed at preserving the rich historical and cultural heritage of Hue, the former royal capital of Vietnam.
+The project received nearly US$10 million in funding from Japan for constructing the wooden replica of the palace.
+According to Phan Thanh Hai, the director of the Hue Monuments Conservation Centre, the project holds significant importance for the city: “We aim to restore the entire palace and not only revive an architectural structure but also reinstate a cultural symbol of Hue.”

 Ninh Binh Chosen Among 12 Coolest Filming Locations